liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/03-osgi-and-modularity-for-liferay-6-developers/00-osgi-and-modularity-for-liferay-6-developers-intro.markdown

 ## Modules as an Improvement over Traditional Plugins [](id=modules-as-an-improvement-over-traditional-plugins)

-In Liferay 7, you can develop applications using OSGi modules or using traditional Liferay plugins (WAR-style portlets, hooks, EXT, and web applications).
+In @product@ 7, you can develop applications using OSGi modules or using traditional Liferay plugins (WAR-style portlets, hooks, EXT, and web applications).
 Liferay's Plugin Compatibility Layer (explained later) makes it possible to deploy traditional plugins to the OSGi runtime framework.
-To benefit from all Liferay 7 and OSGi offer, however, you should use OSGi modules.
+To benefit from all @product@ 7 and OSGi offer, however, you should use OSGi modules.

 Here are some important benefits of using modules: